No matter the size of your organisation, data quality is of vital importance.

 Yet it need not be this way.
-Here Robinson Ryan shares the top tips on how to improve data quality for your organisation.
+Here are our top tips on how to address this with a data quality improvement strategy.

 It might seem simple, but the first – indeed fundamental – step is to make data quality a top priority.
-After all, data quality is all too easily side-lined when more focus is paid to seemingly more important goals.
-Senior management need to be leading the way not just supporting form the side-lines.
+After all, data quality is all too easily sidelined when more focus is paid to seemingly more important goals.
+Senior management need to be leading the way not just supporting from the sidelines.

 A critical success factor related to prioritising data quality is training.
 Teams will only attack the root-cause of poor data quality if they see the value in doing so.

-Indeed, taking strides to improve data quality is a long-term process.
+Indeed, taking strides on a data quality improvement strategy is a long-term process.
 As the data of your organisation grows, it is essential that your team knows the latest data management techniques.

 This, of course, takes training.